dfoderick/ubiquity-hackathon/docs/README.md

 # P2P Channels

 P2P offers a third paradigm for application architecture.
-Traditional web programming is centralized because it relies on a web server and database to deliver content.
+Traditional centralized web programming relies on a web server and database to deliver content (https://wiki.p2pfoundation.net/Centralized_Web).
 More recently, BSV apps load content from the blockchain, i.e. blockchain as a content delivery system.
 In comparison, P2P follows a distinctive paradigm distinguished by direct P2P communication and serving content from a peer computer.
 It is a different animal and deserves thoughtful consideration as to its peculiarities.
 A careful study of this project illuminates some of those differences.

 # Market Fit
 Numerous opportunities abound for making P2P channel solutions.
 The following items touch on just some of the revenue possibilies.